 - Stuart Hamilton (RS 1971-74): student correspondence home to family in Australia

-- Richard Wilson Pfaff (RS 1957-59, 1962-63): first letter written to home in USA, and college map traced and drawn on toilet paper
+- Richard Wilson Pfaff (RS 1957-59, 1962-63): student letters to family at home in USA, including college map traced and drawn on toilet paper

 - Thomas Mills (C 1979-82): essays as a student of History